bitcoin/bitcoin/doc/developer-notes.md

   - `nullptr` is preferred over `NULL` or `(void*)0`.
   - `static_assert` is preferred over `assert` where possible.
 Generally; compile-time checking is preferred over run-time checking.
   - Align pointers and references to the left i.e. use `type& var` and not `type &var`.
+  - `enum class` is preferred over `enum` where possible.
+Scoped enumerations avoid two potential pitfalls/problems with traditional C++ enumerations: implicit conversions to int, and name clashes due to enumerators being exported to the surrounding scope.

 Block style example:
 ```c++